10 Frugal Habits That Can Save You Over $500 a Month

 Sell Clothes Online

-Use Poshmark or Depop for unwanted clothes.
+Try Poshmark or Depop for gently used clothes.

 Host Yard Sales